 Infrared lasers are more dangerous than visible red ones.
 They’re invisible to the eye but very effective at damaging night-vision cameras.

-If you’re concerned about laser attacks, Cam Security Surveillance offers professional solutions like anti-laser covers and safe camera placement to keep your system protected.
+If you’re concerned about laser attacks, Cam Security Surveillance offers professional solutions like anti-laser covers and safe camera placement.
+For added protection, consider our services for commercial security camera installation near me to ensure your entire surveillance system is secure and strategically installed.

 What Kind of Laser Can Disable a Camera?